 In the morning, cross the Swiss border and enjoy Alpine scenery all the way to Lucerne.
 On arrival, see what Mark Twain described as 'the saddest and most moving piece of rock in the world', the emotive Lion Monument.
 In the evening, get together with your friends and choose from a selection of authentic local restaurants for your dining pleasure.

 In the morning, head to the town of Stans, where we embark on a spectacular journey by funicular railway and open-top cable car to the summit of the stunning Stanserhorn.
 On a clear day, in addition to the beautiful mountains and surrounding hills, there are views as far as Alsace and the Black Forest in Germany.
 Then back to Lucerne, there is free time to stroll across the Chapel Bridge to the ornate Jesuit Church or spend time shopping in the traffic-free Old Town.
-You could hire a bicycle and enjoy a pleasant ride beside the lake?
+Perhaps venture into the countryside to meet the local farmers for a delightful horse-drawn carriage ride?

 Drive to Basel before crossing the Rhine to enter France.
 Travel through the wine-growing Burgundy region to Paris, the vibrant ‘Ville-Lumière' (City of Light).
 During your time in Paris, see the imposing façades of the Louvre, the banks of the Seine with its many romantic bridges, the obelisk in the centre of the Place de la Concorde and drive along the Champs Elysées to the Arc de Triomphe.
 Enjoy a ‘Diner de Célébration' served with wine in a Parisian bistro, abundant with French ambience.